 Makes more sense, right?
 Because the amount of data generated will be reduced drastically, decreasing the resources required to store and process it.

 Ready to see get an overview of how TinyML works?

 As you already know, training the machine learning model is critical to its success.
 There can be no compromise at this stage.
 After the training phase is over, ML is converted to TinyML in these four steps:

 - Compression or distillation – After the model has been trained, it can be compressed in a way that its accuracy is not altered.
 The two most popular techniques used for post-training compression include pruning and knowledge distillation.

-- Pruning removes those nodes in the algorithm that have minimum to no utility for providing output with accuracy and reliability.
-Usually neurons with lower weights are removed.
+- Pruning removes those nodes in the algorithm that have minimal to no utility for providing output with accuracy and reliability.
+Usually, neurons with lower weights are removed.
 The network then needs to be retrained on the pruned architecture before deployment.